arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: scramble bidsfolder outputfolder stub [-h] [-s PATTERN] [-d]

-Creates a copy of the BIDS input directory in which all files are empty stubs.
+Creates a copy of the input directory in which all files are empty stubs.
 Exceptions to this are the
 'dataset_description.json', 'README', 'CHANGES', 'LICENSE' and 'CITATION.cff' files, which are copied over and
 updated if possible.